8 Of The Best Surfing Spots On The Sunshine Coast

 Even if you're not a surfer, I can almost guarantee you've hung out on Alexandra Headland (or Alex, as the locals say).
 Its snaking footpath, whale-watching view points and prime picnic locales make it a clear winner for long sun-kissed afternoons.

 And when it comes to the best surfing spots on the Sunshine Coast, this is a clear favourite.
-Snuggled between Mooloolaba and Maroochydore, this spot delivers beginner-friendly waves and advanced conditions at The Point making it one of the more versatile spots
+Snuggled between Mooloolaba and Maroochydore, this versatile spot delivers beginner-friendly waves and advanced conditions at The Point.

 THE DETAILS